Supervision and Mentorship

 MSU CAPS has a shared identity as a training clinic.
 We have an “Open Door” policy which provides you with opportunities to utilize the knowledge and expertise of all staff members through supervision, consultation, and professional relationship.

-Staff who have been fully licensed psychologists for a minimum of two years are the primary supervisors of doctoral Interns.
-This standard meets or exceeds the licensing requirement for most states.
+Staff who are fully licensed psychologists are the primary supervisors of doctoral Interns.
+This standard meets the licensing requirement for Michigan and for most other states.
 All supervisors attempt to provide a balance of both challenge and support in the service of your growth as an emerging psychologist.
 You will meet weekly with your primary supervisor for two hours of individual supervision and will receive another two hours of supervision from your time in seminars and other activities.
 Your progress is collaboratively supported by all members of MSU CAPS with particular emphasis from the Training Committee, who will have input in the evaluation of your performance and growth.
 Formative and summative evaluation points are built into the training year.

 Typically, you will have the option of having at least two different primary supervisors over the course of a training year.
 This provides you with an enhanced opportunity to experience different styles and orientations.